wilsonmar/Salesforce/README.md

    * The prediction is for a buyout from Oracle, where Salesforce CEO Benoitt had worked.
    <br /><br />

+<a target="_blank" href="https://www.salesforce.com/campaign/blaze-your-trail/">See videos of "Trailblazers"
+who are using the software</a>.

 DISCUSSIONS: <a target="_blank" href="https://developer.salesforce.com/forums/#!/feedtype=RECENT&dc=Jobs_Board&criteria=ALLQUESTIONS">Jobs Board</a>

 Salesforce, as a company, pioneered the 1:1:1 model, donating one percent of its time, equity, and product to non-profit organizations via the <a target="_blank" href="http://www.salesforcefoundation.org/">salesforcefoundation.org</a>